Type of qualification

 All students must meet university entrance requirements to be admitted to the University.

-To enter the Postgraduate Certificate in Applied Linguistics you will:
+To enter the Postgraduate Certificate in Applied Linguistics you will have been awarded or qualified for a relevant bachelor’s degree, or equivalent.

 English language requirements